 The following table summarizes the average number of employed and unemployed residents of the City and the County, based on the annual "benchmark," an annual revision process in which monthly labor force and payroll employment data, which are based on estimates, are updated based on detailed tax records.
 The "benchmark" data is typically released in March for the prior calendar year.
-Historically, the City's unemployment rate has been higher than both the County's and the State's rates.

-The California Employment Development Department has reported preliminary unemployment figures for April 2015 of 6.1% statewide, 7.1% for Los Angeles County, and 7.5% for the City (not seasonally adjusted).
+The California Employment Development Department has reported preliminary unemployment figures for May 2016 of 4.7% statewide, 4.3% for Los Angeles County, and 4.5% for the City (not seasonally adjusted).